Top 10 Monarch Cards in Magic: The Gathering

 8. Throne of the High City

 Most monarch-granting cards are creatures, but occasionally you'll find an exception, like this royal land.
 Like most of its kin, Throne costs no resources and simply taps for one mana, although in this case, it's colorless.
-Still, most spells allow at least a few slots to for colorless mana, meaning it's pretty easy to blend Throne into any deck.
+Still, most spells allow at least a few slots for colorless mana, meaning it's pretty easy to blend Throne into any deck.

 You don't automatically join the nobility when Throne enters the field, but its second trait lets you pay four mana (of any hue) as well as tap and sacrifice Throne to become monarch.
 Paying four mana while sacrificing a land is a hefty price, but those extra draws can be worth it, especially if you didn't have any use for your excess mana that turn.